lokender/REGroup/README.md

       @inproceedings{tiwari2020dissecting,
-        title={Dissecting Deep Networks into an Ensemble of Generative Classifiers for Robust Predictions}, author={Tiwari, Lokender and Madan, Anish and Anand, Saket and Subhashis Banerjee}, journal={arXiv preprint arXiv:2006.10679},
+        title={Dissecting Deep Networks into an Ensemble of Generative Classifiers for Robust Predictions}, author={Tiwari, Lokender and Madan, Anish and Anand, Saket and Banerjee, Subhashis }, journal={arXiv preprint arXiv:2006.10679},
         year={2020}
       }